 Our Tailor-Made Children’s Workshops

 Our bespoke children’s workshops are designed by highly experienced educators to engage children in exciting and memorable experiences.
-During the course of the workshop, children will use their creativity and problem-solving skills to create exciting outcomes, learn new skills or master existing ones and make new friends as they work together with other children in our wonderful woodland setting.
+During the course of the workshop, children will use their creativity and problem-solving skills to create exciting outcomes, learn new skills or master existing ones and make new friends as they work together with other children either in your school or in one of our wonderful woodland settings.

 Children Who Can Workshops Are Designed to Help Children:

 - Problem-Solve – Our child-led outdoor learning activities encourage children to think for themselves and solve problems posed to them in order to enjoy a successful outcome, whether that’s building a birdhouse, preparing a tasty meal to take home or creating a delightful decoration to give to their parents.

 - Create Exciting Outcomes – A Children Who Can Workshop puts the children firmly at the heart of the activities.
 They create their own learning and discover the delight of a successful outcome from their own effort.

 - Prepare Healthy Food Using Vegetables – We teach children useful cooking and food preparation skills so they can understand the nutritional value and delicious enjoyment of eating fresh-from-the-ground veg they’ve picked with their own hands.
 Once the food is prepared, the children take it home to share with their families.